Your NDIS plan is divided into 3 parts

 Summary of Important Points

-• Your plan has a dollar amount that you can spend on each of the 3 support budgets (Core, Capital & Capacity Building) and it will be allocated to individual support categories, with a total plan budget being a sum of all support categories funded.
+• Your plan has aย dollar amountย that you can spend onย each of the 3 support budgets (Core, Capital & Capacity Building) and it will be allocated to individual support categories, with a total plan budget beingย a sum of all support categories funded.

-• Your plan should indicate how the supports will be paid and this should be based on the funding option you selected (agency managed/plan managed/self-managed) e.g if you are plan managed it should say ” The supports will be paid directly to your plan manager.”
+• Your plan should indicateย how the supports will be paidย and this should be based onย the funding option you selectedย (agency managed/plan managed/self-managed) e.g if you are plan managed it should say ” The supports will be paid directly to your plan manager.”
 For other supports it could say ” NDIS will pay my support provider for these supports”.
-For Transport its likely to say:” NDIS will pay you directly for these supports”
+For Transport its likely to say:”ย NDIS will pay you directly for these supports”

-• The funds allocated to each budget (CORE/CAPITAL/CAPACITY) can only be spent on that budget.
+• Theย funds allocated to eachย budget (CORE/CAPITAL/CAPACITY) canย only be spent on that budget.

-• You can’t spend more than the total amount allocated to each budget.
+• Youย can’t spend moreย than the total amountย allocated to each budget.

-• The amount allocated will not change during your current plan unless you have a plan review (see below).
+• Theย amount allocatedย will not changeย during your current plan unless you have a plan review (see below).

 What does CB Daily Activities include in my NDIS plan?

-This support category includes funding for assessment, training or therapy to help increase your skills, independence and community participation.
+This support category includes funding for assessment, training or therapy toย help increase your skills, independence and community participation.
 These services can be delivered in groups or individually.
+Examples of therapies included may be physio, psychology, physiology, OT, Speech therapy, music therapy andย art therapy.
+CB Daily activities alsoย include early intervention therapies.
+Thisย funding will relate back to your goals.
+For example:

 • you may want to improve your social skills or communicate more with your peers.
 This could lead to CB DAily Activity funds for speech therapy or counselling to develop the skills to achieve this goal.

-• you may have a goal of becoming more independent, so it could include cooking skills, catching public transport or driving lessons.
+• you may have a goal of becoming more independent, so itย could include cooking skills, catching public transport or driving lessons.

+Your LAC should be able to break down the purpose of the funds.
 It can also include training for carers/parents in caring for a person with a disability.

 CB Daily Activities in the NDIS Support Catalogue/Price Guide

-In the NDIS Support Catalogue, CB Daily Activity is Support Category number 15.
-Check the price guide for line items that have ’15’ in the support category group column.
+In theย NDIS Support Catalogue, CB Daily Activity isย Support Category number 15.
+Check the price guide forย line items that have ’15’ in the support category group column.

 Stated Supports and In-Kind Supports

 As above, ‘Stated Supports’ must be purchased as they are described in the plan.
 You cannot spend money allocated to a particular Stated Support on anything else.
 The most common state supports include those under Improved Relationships (CB relationships) support category where a specific combination of support items may be allocated for the formulation and implementation of a behaviour support plan.
+If there are supports in your plan that are listed as โ€˜in-kindโ€™, it meansย the service has already been paid for by your state, territory or the Australian government.
+You must use this providerย as they have already received payment andย will provide all services that are booked.

 Spending Money

 You can now choose how to spend the funds in each of the Support Budgets.
-You can choose the activities and services on your own or with the help of a Support Coordinator, LAC or by searching for providers using online directories like The A List & MyCareSpace or speaking with friends and family for referrals.
+You can choose the activities and services on your own or with the help of a Support Coordinator, LAC or by searching for providers using online directories like The A List & MyCareSpaceย or speaking with friends and family for referrals.
+Theย NDIS price guideย is included in your Plan handover pack, but can also be found online.
+It shows how much you can spend on each type of service.
+Side note:ย If you are Self Managing you are not restricted to pay the prices set out in the NDIS price guide.
+Also it should be noted that if you are self-managing or plan managing you are not required to only use NDIS registered providers.

 NDIS Price Guide and Support Catalogue

-The price guide is meant to be used alongside the NDIS Support Catalogue (the NDIS PRICE LIST) which contains the amounts you can claim for each type of support expense.
+Theย NDIS Price Guideย isย aย single national price guideย and contains information about the different categories of spending in your plan.
+The price guide is meant to be used alongside theย NDIS Support Catalogue (the NDIS PRICE LIST)ย which contains the amounts you can claim for each type of support expense.
 It contains support line item numbers, price limits and details to help clearly identify what is claimable against each support line item.

 Plan Reviews

-NDIS plans may last for anywhere from 6 months to 2 years depending on your circumstances.
-However, if your new plan is not right for you, you can request a ‘Review of a Reviewable Decision’ regarding the funded supports in your plan within 90 days of receiving your new plan.
-Check out our resource on Understanding Plan Reviews.
+NDIS plans may last for anywhere fromย 6 months to 2 years depending on your circumstances.
+However, if your new plan is not right for you, you can request aย ‘Review of a Reviewable Decision’ย regarding the funded supports in your planย within 90 days of receiving your new plan.ย ย Check out our resource on Understanding Plan Reviews.
+This resource was created by MyCareSpace and has been replicated on The A List with their consent.